Today's Articles

 Richard B.Nugent

-From Washington, DC, he was born to a family of high social position in the Black community.
-His mother was an accomplished pianist, who was also trained as a schoolteacher, and his father was a Pullman porter.
+From Washington, DC, he was born into a family with a high social position in the Black community.
+His mother was an accomplished pianist trained as a schoolteacher, and his father was a Pullman porter.
 Richard Bruce Nugent attended public grade schools and Dunbar High School.
 Nugent was a frequent member of Georgia Douglas Johnson’s artistic salon, where writers and intellectuals congregated in Washington.
 It was at one of those artistic gatherings that he met Langston Hughes.
 They immediately became the best of friends.
-Throughout the Harlem Renaissance, Hughes and other writers encouraged and supported Nugent’s literary and artistic efforts.
+Hughes and other writers encouraged and supported Nugent’s literary and artistic efforts throughout the Harlem Renaissance.

 Shadows, Nugent’s first published poem, was rescued from the trash by Hughes and was eventually sent to Opportunity magazine, which was reprinted in Countee Cullen’s Caroling Dusk (1927).
 Alain Locke’s, The New Negro (1925) contained Nugent’s first published short story Sadhji.
 This story came about when Locke asked Nugent to write a brief explanation of his drawing of a young African woman.
 The narrative ended up being more useful than the graphic that Nugent had done.
 Locke continuously encouraged Nugent in his artistic endeavors; they knew each other through family connections.
 During the summer of 1926, Nugent was part of a group of Black artists who envisioned a literary periodical to break with the (then) Black literary establishment.